(from the CIA World Factbook)

 March 2, 2014 - Ukrainian Prime Minister Arseniy Yatsenyuk says of Russian troops in the Crimean peninsula, “This is a red alert.
 This is not a threat.
 This is actually a declaration of war to my country.”

 March 3, 2014 - Ukrainian Ambassador Yuriy Sergeyev tells an emergency meeting of the UN Security Council that Russia has used planes, boats and helicopters to flood Crimea with 16,000 troops in the past week.

-U.S. Secretary of State John Kerry visits Ukraine and announces the United States will give Ukraine’s new government a $1 billion loan guarantee.
-Senior U.S. administration officials tell CNN this will help insulate the Ukrainian economy from the effects of reduced energy subsidies from Russia.
+March 4, 2014 - US Secretary of State John Kerry visits Ukraine and announces the United States will give Ukraine’s new government a $1 billion loan guarantee.
+Senior US administration officials tell CNN this will help insulate the Ukrainian economy from the effects of reduced energy subsidies from Russia.

 March 6, 2014 - Crimea’s parliament votes to hold a referendum on leaving Ukraine and becoming part of Russia.

 March 16, 2014 - In the Crimean referendum, 96.7% vote in favor of leaving Ukraine and being annexed by Russia.